vekkt0r/vekkt0r.github.io/_posts/articles/2015-01-30-novatouch-tkk-reverse-engineering-part-2.md

 One of the "special features" of the Novatouch is the ability to press `fn + F1-F4` for setting the repeat rate of the keyboard, called rapid fire.
-I guess it's something gamers find useful.
+Totally useless function for me but I guess it's something gamers find useful.
 The actual repeating is done at the end of this function, where the current repeat rate is compared with a timer to see of the currently pressed key should be sent again.

 The `mux_and_read` function is were all the magic happens.